drewlyton/blog-posts/How to Transition to a Testing Culture.md

 	- Scale your team
 	- Ship faster / more often
 	- Know that what you're building hits the feature requirements
-- So why do so many startups not write tests?
+- Then why do so many startups not write tests?
 	- Usually a team of 2 engineers
 	- It feels slower
 	- Requirements change so often as the product is iterated on that writing tests feels like a recipe for a refactoring disaster
 - These things are all true, but the decision to not write *any* tests creates a new problem if you end up getting out of the trough of sorrow
 	- You don't have a testing culture
-	- So you're scaling your team and shipping faster without knowing whether or not the code works or if it's hitting the requirements.
-You have no confidence because you didn't create a culture around testing.
+	- Now you're scaling your team and shipping faster without knowing whether or not the code works or if it's hitting the requirements.
+You have no confidence because you have no established culture around testing.
-- Well, then how do you transition to a testing culture?
+- So, then how do you transition to a testing culture?
-- Two aspects:
-	- Encourage
-	- Automate
+- It's easy, you automate it.